eldoy/lowtide/README.md

 * Extremely minimal and fast, no dependencies
 * Logs to file asynchronously
 * Supports formatted logging of arrays, objects and dates
+* Can be used to log to file with console.log and console.error in production

 ### Install
 ```js